alphagov/pay-run-amock/README.md

 There are a few things I've learned while going through this exercise, they don't all need changing but I think it's worth discussing them in more detail.
 Here's a little list as a starter:

+### Case insensitive query strings

+Mountebank uses case insensitive query strings, both for keys and values.
+This will hide problems.
+At the time of writing we have one test that 'uses' the 'feature' (you might be able to tell I'm not a fan).

+If we can write a mock for an API call with the query string `?page=1&status=failed`, then use it with a query string `?page=1&sTaTuS=fAiLeD` then it's not going to work in production but the mock will treat those as equivalent.
+I would like the see this changed as a priority.

 ### Response arrays

 So when you come across a tool which allows an array of responses what would you assume happens when you just provide